johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

 >
 > But the main reason I personally avoid this is just because it doesn’t copy into `outDir`.
 For my purposes, I’d rather just eat the cost of the empty JS file (which also protects you from crashes should you accidentally import it at runtime).

-Thanks also to [Remco Haszing](https://remcohaszing.nl/) for sharing that [`.d.ts` files should not be validated if you use `skipLibCheck`](https://twitter.com/remcohaszing/status/1829808165459804330).
+Thanks also to [Remco Haszing](https://remcohaszing.nl/) for sharing that [even local `.d.ts` files should not be validated if you use `skipLibCheck`](https://twitter.com/remcohaszing/status/1829808165459804330).
 (Oddly, I didn't see that behaviour in my own testing, but I wouldn't be surprised if I was doing something quirky.)

 ## Setting up `typescript-eslint`